How much does a Transportation Planner make?

 How to earn more as a Transportation Planner?

-Here are some factors that can help Transportation Planners earn more:
+Here are five factors that can help a Transportation Planner earn more: